 Listen to a skydiver talk about overcoming the fear of jumping from an aircraft.

 Modern skydiving has come a long way since the sport of parachuting first developed.
 Training is rigorous, equipment is more sophisticated, and beginners take their first jump harnessed to an instructor or attached to a line that automatically opens the chute.
-The experience of skydiving is portrayed through this series of images, beginning with the moment when the skydiver prepares to leap from a plane flying at between 2,700 and 4,600 metres.
+The experience of skydiving is portrayed through this series of images, beginning as the skydiver prepares to leap from a plane flying at a height of between 2,700 and 4,600 metres.

 Sound file from Radio New Zealand Sound Archives Ngā Taonga Kōrero.
 Any re-use of this audio is a breach of copyright.
 To request a copy of the recording, contact Sound Archives Ngā Taonga Kōrero (Spectrum 505 - Did he jump or was he pushed?/Reference number CDR711)

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.